 Now with a shiny Michelin star above the door, A.Wong has come a long way since its opening in 2013.
 This ‘upmarket Chinese eatery’ (their words) is actually refreshingly welcoming, inclusive and reasonably priced, considering the level of cooking going on here.
 Dim sum takes centre stage at lunch with a dedicated menu.
 At dinner, the lights dim some, the mood gets a little more sultry and dishes more complex.
 On our last visit, the sea urchin udon was a particular highlight.

-IDEAL For: Elevated modern Chinese food
+IDEAL For: Modern Chinese food and intricate dim sum

 Address: 70 Wilton Rd, Pimlico, London SW1V 1DE